-A river in Britain which was, according to Nennius, the site of Arthur’s second, third, fourth, and fifth battles against the Saxons.
-When the new king, aged just fifteen and having newly ascended the throne, defeated the Saxon leader Colgrin and a mixed force of Saxons, Scots and Picts.
+According to Nennius, the site of Arthur’s second, third, fourth, and fifth battles against the Saxons.
+The new king, aged just fifteen and having newly ascended the throne, defeated the Saxon leader Colgrin and a mixed force of Saxons, Scots and Picts.
 Colgrin took refuge after the fourth battle in York, and Arthur then laid siege to him there.